werf/werf/docs/pages/reference/publish_process.md

 | `--tag-git-commit COMMIT`  | Use git-commit tagging strategy and tag by the specified git commit hash        |
 | `--tag-custom TAG`         | Use custom tagging strategy and tag by the specified arbitrary tag              |

-All specified tag params text will be validated to confirm with the docker images tag rules.
-User may want to apply slug algorithm to the specified tag, see [more info about slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).
+All the specified tag params will be validated for the conformity with the tagging rules for docker images.
+User may apply the slug algorithm to the specified tag, learn [more about the slug]({{ site.baseurl }}/documentation/reference/toolbox/slug.html).

-Also using tag options a user specifies not only tag value but also tagging strategy.
+Also, user specifies both the tag value and the tagging strategy by using --tag-* options.
-Tagging strategy affects on [certain policies in cleaning process]({{ site.baseurl }}/documentation/reference/cleaning_process.html#cleanup-policies).
+The tagging strategy affects [certain policies in the cleaning process]({{ site.baseurl }}/documentation/reference/cleaning_process.html#cleanup-policies).

-Every `--tag-git-*` option requires `TAG`, `BRANCH` or `COMMIT` argument.
-These options are designed to be compatible with modern CI/CD systems, where CI job is running in the detached git worktree for specific commit and current git-tag or git-branch or git-commit is passed to job using environment variables (for example `CI_COMMIT_TAG`, `CI_COMMIT_REF_NAME` and `CI_COMMIT_SHA` for GitLab CI).
+Every `--tag-git-*` option requires a `TAG`, `BRANCH`, or `COMMIT` argument.
+These options are designed to be compatible with modern CI/CD systems, where a CI job is running in the detached git worktree for the specific commit, and the current git-tag, git-branch, or git-commit is passed to the job using environment variables (for example `CI_COMMIT_TAG`, `CI_COMMIT_REF_NAME` and `CI_COMMIT_SHA` for the GitLab CI).

 ### Combining parameters

-Any combination of tag parameters can be used simultaneously in [werf publish command]({{ site.baseurl }}/documentation/cli/main/publish.html) or [werf build-and-publish command]({{ site.baseurl }}/documentation/cli/main/build_and_publish.html).
-As a result, werf will publish a separate image for each tag parameter of each image in a project.
+Any combination of tagging parameters can be used simultaneously in the [werf publish command]({{ site.baseurl }}/documentation/cli/main/publish.html) or [werf build-and-publish command]({{ site.baseurl }}/documentation/cli/main/build_and_publish.html).
+As a result, werf will publish a separate image for each tagging parameter of every image in a project.

 ## Examples

-### Two images for git tag
+### Two images for a git tag

 Given `werf.yaml` with 2 images — `backend` and `frontend`.